Code Conventions for Java

 9.1 Packages Names

 The prefix of a unique package name is always written in all-lowercase ASCII letters and should be one of the top-level domain names, currently com, edu, gov, mil, net, org, or one of the English two-letter codes identifying countries as specified in ISO Standard 3166, 1981.
-The prefix for all St. Edward's packages is edu.stedwards.
+The example package prefix here is org.banana.
 Subsequent components of the package name vary according to an organization's own internal naming conventions.

 The following are a few examples of correct package names.